Online CNA Classes in Utah: View Top Schools & Compare Programs

 Are there designated CNA training centers in Utah?

-Yes; for instance, Utah CNA Centers offers fast-paced in-person and online classes at affordable prices.
+Yes.
+For example, Utah CNA Centers offers fast-paced in-person and online classes at affordable prices.
 Additionally, the center boasts flexible schedules and high certification exam pass rates.
 You can attend classes at five different locations with daytime, evening, or weekend schedules.

 The program also offers a 24-hour externship with long-term care facilities, many of which depend on students to fill open positions.

 Another training center is the Ridgeview CNA program in St. George.
-This program can prepare you with the skills, knowledge and required hours you need to take the state certification test.
+This program can prepare you with the skills, knowledge, and required hours you need to take the state certification test.
 It encompasses ten weeks of training, including clinical instruction.
 You can choose class meetings that take place on Monday and Wednesday evenings, Tuesday and Thursday evenings, and Saturdays.

 Can I get financial aid for my CNA program?

-Yes, you may qualify for financial aid—including scholarships, loans, and grants—to help defray the cost of your CNA education.
+Yes, you may qualify for financial aid, including scholarships, loans, and grants, to help defray the cost of your CNA education.
 There are a variety of sources for funding, including the schools offering CNA programs.
 For example, Snow College has resources for a number of CNA scholarships for both in-state and out-of-state students, first-year students, and honor students.

 Do I need to take an examination to become a CNA?